 Students choosing a university for construction management usually first consider the available bachelor's and master's degree programs.
 Students just beginning their education in construction management would pursue a Bachelor of Science, while a Master of Science would prepare students for advanced positions in management.

 - Students should consider internship and assistantship possibilities.
-In a hands-on field like construction management, internships provide students a chance to apply what they've learned in their courses to real life situations.
-Internships also give students a chance to start building their resume while still in school.
+In a hands-on field like construction management, internships provide students a chance to apply what they've learned in real-life situations and start building their resumes.

 - Class scheduling may also impact a student's choice of construction management colleges.
 Especially for returning students, flexibility in class scheduling, such as night and weekend options, can be important.
 Some construction management universities may also offer some courses online.

 - Students may want to focus on schools accredited by a well-known organization in the field, like the American Council for Construction Education.